linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 The investor will be indifferent between the two alternatives if the total

  dollars are the same.
 Setting the two equations for the total dollars at the end

-- f one year for the two alternatives equal, we get:
+of one year for the two alternatives equal, we get:

 $100 (1 + _z_ 2) [2] = $100 (1 + _z_ 1)(1 + _f_ ).